ahmdtaha/Focus_chrome_extension/README.md

 # Focus_chrome_extension
 A Chrome extension that blocks social media links during a certain schedule, e.g, Weekday 8-5.
 Inspired by [Focus](https://heyfocus.com/), I decided to make a free version with simpler options.
-The current version is not user friendly, but is straight forward for someone with basic computer skills.
+The current version is not user friendly, but it is straightforward for someone with basic computer skills.

 ## How to use it